meiqua/6DPose/linemodLevelup/readme.md

 todo: more than 64 features. need to modify similarity(local), and addSimilarities(delete 8u 8u), and distinguish them
 because use 16 sse may be slower than 8 sse
+DONE